Parikshitnh72/NBFI/README.md

 Goal: The goal of the problem is to predict whether a client will default on the vehicle loan payment or not.
 For each ID in the Test_Dataset, you must predict the “Default” level.

 Datasets The problem contains two datasets, Train_Dataset and Test_Dataset.
 Model building is to be done on Train_Dataset and the Model testing is to be done on Test_Dataset.
-The output from the Test_Dataset is to be submitted to the Hackathon platform.

 Metric to measure The metric to measure is the F1_Score.
 F1_Score is the harmonic mean of Recall and Precision.
-In this Hackathon, you will get the F1_Score of 1.
-Please visit the link for more details on F1_Score- https://en.wikipedia.org/wiki/F-score